Mesh-ch/abb_robot_client/README.md

 identical functionality to `rws`, but uses asyncio, with each method being `async`. `egm` provides an Externally Guided Motion (EGM) client.

-A Robot Raconteur driver is also provided.
-This driver provides access to RWS and EGM.

 Documentation can be found at: https://abb_robot_client.readthedocs.org

 ## Installation